manwar/theweeklychallenge/content/blog/rest-vs-grpc.md

 > `REST` is like a letter.
 You can sent it via an old truck (`HTTP/1.1`) or high-speed bullet train (`HTTP/2`).

 > `gRPC` is like a maglev train capsule.
 It was designed with magnets built into the bottom.
-It physically cannot run on old trin tracks (`HTTP/1.1`).
+It physically cannot run on old train tracks (`HTTP/1.1`).
 It requires special maglev track (`HTTP/2`).

 I must confess, `gRPC` is a new tech for me and I don't claim to know everything about it.
 I am still learning and whatever little I know so far is what I found on web.
 My first instinct was to see if there is any `Perl` client for `gRPC` on `CPAN`.